fejikso/SoundLevelMonitor/README.md

 ## Features
 - Live decibel reading with bright color feedback that latches for 10 seconds after each threshold breach
+- Real-time interval chart that matches the recording length (30 s default), pans continuously, shades the caution/danger bands, and overlays mean/max guide lines
-- Configurable recording interval (15 seconds to 5 minutes) plus live min/mean/max stats for every interval
+- Adjustable recording interval (15 seconds to 5 minutes, default 30 s) from the Options screen, plus live min/mean/max stats for every interval
-- Adjustable yellow/red thresholds with an in-app guidance table
+- Adjustable yellow/red thresholds with an in-app guidance table and palette selector (normal vs. high-contrast)
+- Spreadsheet-style interval history card with built-in export button
-- Options screen with a “keep screen awake” toggle to prevent the display from sleeping
+- Options screen with a “keep screen awake” toggle (enabled by default) to prevent the display from sleeping, plus palette and interval settings that persist between launches
 - Record, Pause, Export (CSV share sheet), About with GitHub/support links

 ## Prerequisites